• Skip to primary navigation

 Active Dry Yeast

-In North America, Active Dry Yeast is usually sold in 3 separate but attached little sachets, about 8 grams each, with each package enough for one loaf of bread; or in small brown glass jars, or in tins with resealable plastic tops.
+In North America, active dry yeast is usually sold in 3 separate but attached little sachets, about 8 grams each, with each package enough for one loaf of bread; or in small brown glass jars, or in tins with resealable plastic tops.
 In the UK, it is sold in tins with resealable plastic tops or in 7 gram sachets that come in strips of 6 or boxes of 8.

 Cooking Tips

-Your recipe will likely give you directions on how to rehydrate the Yeast, but here’s a rule of thumb: 1 tsp of sugar in 1/4 cup of lukewarm water (water which feels just barely warm on the inside of your wrist, which should be in the range of 100 to 110F), then add the Yeast and let it sit for 10 minutes without stirring.
-Then give it a stir, and use in your recipe.
-The Yeast should almost double up to the 1/2 cup mark; if it stays at about the 1/4 cup mark after 10 minutes, your Yeasties have become mummies and you need to buy new ones.
+Your recipe will likely give you directions on how to rehydrate the yeast, but here’s a rule of thumb: 1 teaspoon of sugar in ¼ cup (4 tablespoons / 60 ml) of lukewarm water (water which feels just barely warm on the inside of your wrist, which should be in the range of 37 to 43 C / 100 to 110 F), then add the yeast and let it sit for 10 minutes in a warm, draft-free place without stirring.
+The yeast should almost double up to the ½ cup mark; if it stays at about the ¼ cup mark after 10 minutes, the yeast is no longer any good.
+Otherwise, give it a stir, and use in your recipe.

 Substitutes